 Originally, once they passed the initial exam, pediatricians were certified for life.
 In time, the Board recognized that a single exam at the start of a career does not serve to demonstrate ongoing competence over a lifetime of rapidly changing medical practice.
-In 1988, the board began requiring recertification exams every seven years.
+In 1988, the Board began requiring recertification exams every seven years.
 In 2000, the American Board of Medical Specialties (ABMS) partnered with the Accreditation Council for Graduate Medical Education (ACGME) to adopt six core competencies for physicians.
 These competencies became the foundation of improvements in initial certification and in MOC, which emerged in 2003.
-In 2006, MOC was redesigned to extend the secure exam cycle to 10 years, and add demonstration of self-assessment and quality improvement activities every 5 years.
+In 2006, MOC was redesigned to extend the secure exam cycle to 10 years, and add demonstration of self-assessment and quality improvement activities every five years.
 As medical specialties and subspecialties continue to emerge and grow, it is increasingly important to find additional ways to assess physician competence.

 Other processes that have evolved include:

-At the ABP, we know that children are some of the most vulnerable patients, and deserve the best possible care.
+At the ABP, we know that children are some of the most vulnerable patients and deserve the best possible care.
 We consider a healthier child to be the true measure of our success, treated by outstanding physicians who continue to meet standards of excellence.